wozo/Leaflet-Maps-Marker/readme.txt

 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
-= v3.3 =
+= v3.2.4 =
- - see http://www.mapsmarker.com/v3.3 for more details
+removed check for wp_footer(); in backend (did not work on child themes) - see http://www.mapsmarker.com/v3.3 for more details
 = v3.2.3 =
 compatibility fix for flickr gallery plugin (settings page was broken) - see http://www.mapsmarker.com/v3.2.3 for more details
 = v3.2.2 =